roncli/descent3console/README.md

 `say (player, text)` - Someone said something.  `player` is who said it, and `text` was what they said.

-`setgaollimit (goalLimit)` - The goal limit was just set.  `goalLimit` is the number of points required to end the level, or null if the goal limit is disabled.

-`setmaxplayers (maxPlayers)` - The maximum number of players was just set.  `maxPlayers` is the maximum number of players allowed in the game, including the server.

-`setpps (maxPps)` - The maximum PPS of the game was just set.  `maxPps` is the maximum PPS allowed by the server.

-`setrespawntime (respawntime)` - The weapon respawn time was just set.  `respawntime` is the weapon respawn time in seconds.

 `setteamname` (fromTeam, toTeam)` - A team name was changed.  `fromTeam` is the team's old name, and `toTeam` is the team's new name.

-`settimelimit (timeLimit)` - The time limit was just set.  `timeLimit` is the time in minutes before the level ends, or null if the time limit is disabled.

 `setwait (time)` - The server will make clients wait in place for a set time before playing.  `time` is the amount of time in seconds after the level begins before players will be able to play.